 Get Required Documents

-The currency in Greece is Euro, no other money is accepted so, you will have to exchange your currency in a currency exchange offices or in the airport.
-And payments mostly in cash so bring enough to cover the duration of your stay.
-Be aware of the possibility that banking services – including credit card processing and servicing of ATMs – throughout Greece could potentially become limited at a short notice.
-Now is more common people traveling for vacay and more international cards are accepted, for me UnionPay China worked good in some places on the island, make sure to ask your bank before your trip.
+The currency in Greece is Euro, no other money is accepted so, you will have to exchange your money in currency exchange offices or in the airport.
+Payments mostly are in cash so bring enough to cover the duration of your stay.
+Be aware of the possibility that banking services – including credit card processing and servicing of ATMs – throughout Greece could potentially become limited at short notice.
+Now it is more common for people traveling for vacay and more international cards are accepted.
+For me, UnionPay China worked good in some places on the island, so make sure to ask your bank before your trip.

 Climate and Clothing.

 Greece has a warm Mediterranean climate.
-In summer, dry hot days are often relieved by stiff evening breezes, especially in the north, on the islands and in the coastal areas.
+In summer, dry hot days are often relieved by stiff evening breezes, especially in the north on the islands and in the coastal areas.
 If you are planning a beach holiday, the sea is warm to swim from June to September and hardier types will also manage in May and October.
 Spring and Autumn (waterproofs are advised) are the ideal seasons for hiking and mountain biking when the days are sunny but not reasonably hot.
-Lightweight clothes or cotton are best during summer months.
-Lightweight sweaters are needed as well for evenings, especially on the islands, due to the geography most turn to be really windy so keep that in mind while making your suitcase.
+Lightweight clothes or cotton are best during the summer months.
+Lightweight sweaters are needed as well for evenings, especially on the islands, due to the geography.
+Mostly it turns out to be really windy so keep that in mind while making your suitcase.

 Learning the Language.

-The language barrier will not be a big problem, the main languages are Greek and English.
+The language barrier will not be a big problem because the main language is Greek and English.
 If you know some words, you’ll be one step ahead.
 “Yassas” instead of saying hello, “Kalimera” instead of saying good morning or good day or “Efharisto” to say thank you.
 Greeks are proud of their culture and language and it means a great deal if you greet them in Greek even if you can’t speak a bit more.
 Just try it!

 Visitors are drawn to the country’s beaches and reliable sunny summer weather, its nightlife, historical sites, and natural beauty.

-Nowadays most current electric equipment (laptops, cell phones, etc) use chargers which adapt to voltage changes automatically, so you do not need a transformer for those.
-However, you do need a plug adapter Europlug style, in most of the hotels with cost you only 5Euro deposit.
+Nowadays most current electric equipment (laptops, cell phones, etc) use chargers which adapt to voltage changes automatically.
+So you do not need a transformer for those.
+However, you do need a plug adapter Europlug style, in most of the hotels with the cost of only 5Euro deposit.
 Easy breezy if you forget about it.

 Maps or GPS.

 Always get a detailed one in English.
 Most roads are written in English and Greek but there may be no signs at all.
 So whenever you need to cross the street, please look carefully and cross quickly.
-In places like Naxos all roads are connected and there are just a few signs, I personally recommend Google Maps for every trip or Foursquare.
+In places like Naxos, all roads are connected and there are only a few signs, I personally recommend Google Maps for every trip or Foursquare.

 Churches & Monasteries.

-Churches and Monasteries are everywhere in Greece, as they are much bonded with their religion, there are plenty of chapels in all towns and islands.
-In fact, there is a particular dress code to enter a church or a monastery.
+Churches and Monasteries are everywhere in Greece.
+They are much bonded with their religion, there are plenty of chapels in all towns and islands.
+In fact, there was a particular dress code to enter a church or a monastery.
 Visitors should be properly dressed, that means no swimming tanks, long trousers for men and long skirts for women.
 Keep your eyes on it and be respectful.

-Tipping is a personal choice but one that should always encourage especially in a city that knows how to treat visitors and to provide good service.
-It is expected in Greece and it’s a common practice in most holiday destinations so if you are happy with a good service, give something as a way of saying Efharisto!
+Tipping is a personal choice but must be encouraged in a city where visitors are provided with good service.
+It’s expected in Greece and it’s a common practice in most holiday destinations.
+If you are happy with a good service, give something as a way of saying Efharisto!

 Greece has a lot of tourist destinations especially in Mykonos and beaches in Naxos.
 You will be doing a lot of hiking, biking, nightlife, and swimming.
 So, make sure to bring comfy shoes, sunglasses, swimsuits, sunscreen if any and of course your camera!